 On the football map, Bermuda is clumped in the Caribbean section of the CONCACAF Zone, but the island of just under 65,000 falls well north of the warm waters of the Caribbean Sea.
 To reach the likes of Trinidad and Tobago or Jamaica requires a flight to Miami first, and potentially, several layovers.
 Usually, it’s hours and hours of tiring travel.
 “We don’t play enough games,” added coach Bascome, 52, who piles rough ropes of dreadlock up under colourful swatches of cloth.
 “But that doesn’t mean we shouldn’t aim to keep a high standard.”

 Next week, the Bermudans travel to Nassau to kick off their 2018 FIFA World Cup™ qualifying campaign against Bahamas.
-And far from using isolation and logistical woes as excuses, the coach, who took over the reins in 2012, aims to make big waves.
+And far from using isolation and logistical woes as excuses, the coach, who took over the reins in 2012, aims to make big waves which will shake sports betting systems.
 “We want to get more in line with the modern game,” he said, pointing at a move away from the all-speed wingers and lumbering target-men that once dominated Caribbean football.
 “We’ll press high and move the ball quick.”